sharkoil/quant-commander-v2/README.md

 "Analyze the period variance for our sales data"
 "Show me trends in revenue over the last 12 months" "What periods had the highest growth?"
+"Compare our actual performance against budget"
+"Which quarters exceeded budget expectations?"
+"Show me budget variance analysis for this year"
 ```

 ## 📁 Project Structure